-- In general, edibles will stay fresh for up to 6 months.
+- Generally, edibles stay fresh for up to 6 months.
 However, edibles like gummies and beverages will stay fresh longer than cookies or brownies.

 - The main reasons why edibles go bad are heat, light, moisture, and bacteria.

-- Stale flavors and no effects are the main indicators that an edible has gone bad.
+- Stale flavors and minimal effects are the main indicators that an edible has gone bad.

 Do Edibles Have a Similar Shelf Life to Regular Gummies?